Kürşad Sürmeli: Adanaspor and Lienden

 In early January 2018, Sürmeli triggered a release clause to leave Achilles '29 in the winter break, after the club had filed for bankruptcy, and join Turkish TFF First League club Adanaspor.
 After making no appearances for the side he had his contract terminated at the end of the month, and he joined Dutch Tweede Divisie club FC Lienden on 31 January.

 Giresunspor and Winkel

 From the 2018–19 season, Sürmeli had an agreement to join De Treffers.
 At the end of July 2018, he left De Treffers before the start of the competition and signed a two-year contract with Giresunspor of the TFF First League.
 At the beginning of January 2019, he had his contract terminated as he had not received his salary.
-Afterwards, he had a deal with Osmanlıspor, but due to an injury the club refused to formalise the agreement and Sürmeli was leaved as a free agent.
+Afterwards, he had a deal with Osmanlıspor, but due to an injury the club refused to formalise the agreement and Sürmeli was left as a free agent.

 On 12 July 2019, Sürmeli joined Sint-Eloois-Winkel, a team competing in the third-tier Belgian First Amateur Division.